-The user has the option to give preferences to facilities' that supply the same commodity.
-These preferences are in the form of a time-dependent equation so that the preferences can be dynamic with time. d3ploy uses these equations to determine which facility to deploy during a commodity shortage.
-In table 2, the Light Water Reactor (LWR) reactor has a preference of 100 - t, and the Sodium-Cooled Fast Reactor (SFR) reactor has a preference of t - 100.
-At time step 1, LWR preference is 99, while SFR preference is -99; therefore a LWR is deployed if there is a commodity shortage.
-At time step 105, LWR preference is -5, while SFR preference is 5; therefore a SFR is deployed if there is a commodity shortage.
+The user has the option to give time-dependent preference equations to facilities' that supply the same commodity.
+If there are two reactor types, Light Water Reactors (LWRs) and Sodium-Cooled Fast Reactors (SFRs), in a simulation, the user can make use of time-dependent preferences to make the simulation deploy LWRs at earlier times in the simulation, and deploy SFRs at later times in the simulation when there is a power demand.
+In table 2, the LWR has a preference of 100 - t, and the SFR has a preference of t - 99. t refers to the month timestep.
+At time step 1, LWR preference becomes 99, while SFR preference becomes -98; therefore a LWR is deployed if there is a commodity shortage.
+At time step 100, LWR preference becomes 0, while SFR preference becomes 1; therefore a SFR is deployed if there is a commodity shortage.
+Thus, the transition occurs at the 100^{th} time step.

 The user also has the option to specify percentage-share for facilities that provide the same commodity.
+For example, if there are two reactor types, mixed oxide (MOX) LWRs and SFRs, in a simulation, the user can make use of percentage-share specifications to determine the percentage of power supplied by each reactor.
+When MOX LWR has a share of s% and SFR has a share of

+Figure 3: Logical flow of how d3ploy selects which facility to deploy when there are multiple facilities offering the same commodity.

-In table 2, the mixed oxide (MOX) LWR has a share of 85%, while the SFR has a share of 15%.
-This constrains SFR deployment to 85% of total power demand and MOX LWR deployment to 15% of total power demand.
+165 (100-s)%, MOX LWR deployment constrains to s% of total power demand and SFR deployment constrains to (100-s)% of total power demand.

-The year the transition begins is selected by customizing facility preferences to begin preference for advanced reactors at a certain year, and the sharing capability determines the percentage share of each type of reactor to transition to.
+The year the transition begins is selected by customizing facility preferences to begin preference for advanced reactors at a certain year, and the sharing capability determines the percentage share of each type of reactor to transition

+- to.
 Therefore, when d3ploy predicts an undersupply of a commodity it deploys facilities in order of preference, starting at the highest and moving down if the facility percentage share is already met.
-If a facility type does not have any preferences, d3ploy deploys available facilities to minimize the number of deployed facilities and oversupply of the commodity.
+If a facility type does not have any preferences, d3ploy deploys available facilities to minimize the number of deployed facilities and oversupply of the commodity. - Figure 3 shows the logical flow of how d3ploy selects which facility to deploy when there are multiple facilities offering the same commodity.